diekleinekuh/BennuGD_libretro/README.md

 # BennuGD_libretro
-A wrapper around bBennuGD to turn it into a libretro core.
+A wrapper around BennuGD to turn it into a libretro core.